Burgenland: History

-The territory of present-day Burgenland was successively part of the Roman Empire, the Hun Empire, the Kingdom of the Ostrogoths, the Italian Kingdom of Odoacer, the Kingdom of the Lombards, the Avar Khaganate, the Frankish Empire, Dominion Aba belonging to the Aba (family); Aba - Koszegi, the Kingdom of Hungary, the Habsburg monarchy, the Austrian Empire, Austria-Hungary, and lastly Austria.
+The territory of present-day Burgenland was successively part of the Roman Empire, the Hun Empire, the Kingdom of the Ostrogoths, the Italian Kingdom of Odoacer, the Kingdom of the Lombards, the Avar Khaganate, the Frankish Empire, Dominion Aba belonging to the Aba (family); Aba – Koszegi, the Kingdom of Hungary, the Habsburg monarchy, the Austrian Empire, Austria-Hungary, and lastly Austria.

-Burgenland is the only Austrian state which has never been part of the Archduchy of Austria, Holy Roman Empire, German Confederation nor Austria-Hungary's Cisleithania.
+Burgenland is the only Austrian province which has never been part of the Archduchy of Austria, Holy Roman Empire, German Confederation nor Austria-Hungary's Cisleithania.

 Prehistory and antiquity

-The first Indo-European peoples appeared in this region around 3300 BC.
 From the 4th century BC, the area was dominated by Celts and in the 1st century AD it became part of the Roman Empire.
 During Roman administration, it was part of the province of Pannonia, and later part of the provinces of Pannonia Superior (in the 2nd century) and Pannonia Prima (in the 3rd century).
 During the late Roman Empire, Pannonia Prima province was part of larger administrative units, such are Diocese of Pannonia, Praetorian prefecture of Illyricum and Praetorian prefecture of Italy.

 Early Germanic states

 The first Germanic people to settle in this region were the Ostrogoths, who came to Pannonia in AD 380.
 The Ostrogoths became allies of Rome and were allowed to settle in Pannonia, being tasked to defend the Roman borders.
 In the 5th century, the area was conquered by the Huns, but after their defeat, an independent Kingdom of the Ostrogoths in Pannonia was formed.
 The territory of present-day Burgenland became part of the Italian Kingdom of Odoacer, but at the end of the 5th century the Ostrogothic king Theodoric conquered this kingdom and restored Ostrogothic administration in western Pannonia.

 In the 6th century, the territory was included in another Germanic state, the Kingdom of the Lombards.
 However, the Lombards subsequently left towards Italy and the area came under the control of the Avars.
-Briefly in the 7th century, the area was part of the Slavic State of Samo, but was subsequently returned to Avar control.
+For a brief period in the 7th century, the area became part of the Slavic State of Samo, however it subsequently came back under Avar control.
 After the Avar defeat at the end of the 8th century, the area became part of the Frankish Empire.
 After the Battle of Lechfeld (or Augsburg) in 955, new Germanic settlers came to the area.